intel/rohd-hcl/doc/components/parity.md

 # Parity

-ROHD HCL implements a `Parity` component for error checking.
-For satisfying the functionality of Parity error checking in `Logic` data, ROHD HCL provides 2 `Module`, namely `ParityTransmitter` and `ParityReceiver`.
+ROHD-HCL implements a `Parity` component for error checking.
+For satisfying the functionality of Parity error checking in `Logic` data, ROHD-HCL provides 2 `Module`, namely `ParityTransmitter` and `ParityReceiver`.

 ## Parity Transmitter